buildbot/buildbot/master/docs/developer/cls-forcesched.rst

            It is used by the angular application to find which angular directive to use for showing the form widget.
            The available values are visible in :src:`www/base/src/app/common/directives/forcefields/forcefields.directive.js`.

-           Examples of how to create a custom parameter widgets are available in the buildbot source code in directories:
+           Examples of how to create a custom parameter widgets are available in the Buildbot source code in directories:

            * :src:`www/codeparameter`
            * :src:`www/nestedexample`

     .. py:attribute:: default